-Collaborative law and mediation are legal options that have proven to be some of the most satisfactory process for many people seeking fairness for each family member when dissolving a marriage.
+Collaborative divorce and mediation are legal options that have proven to be some of the most satisfactory process for many people seeking fairness for each family member when dissolving a marriage.

-Persons experiencing divorce, separation, and other family law issues must decide what divorce process they will use before they can begin the hard work of planning for their family’s future, which is especially important where children are involved.
+People going through a divorce, separation, or other family law issues must decide what process they will use before they can begin the hard work of planning for their family’s future, which is especially important where children are involved.

 Our Team